-It is my goal to include a list of every fictional TV show I’ve ever finished in this space.
+It is my goal to include a list of every fictional TV show I’ve ever finished in this space as well as non-fiction miniseries.
 However I can’t say I’ve written a lot of reviews for them, so we’ll see if that actually happens.

 30 Rock – NBC (9/10)